im-tomu/fomu-workshop/README.md

 $ screen /dev/ttyACM*
 ```

-On Windows, you can use a program such as teraterm, which is included in the Fomu Toolchain:
+On Windows, you can use a program such as teraterm (which you can download: https://tera-term.en.lo4d.com/download):
+(In Teraterm hit New Connection and select the "Serial Port"-Radio Button.
+If it is greyed out you might have to change your USB-Port driver for the FOBU.
+See  Working with Fomu, above.)

 ```powershell
 PS> ttermpro.exe